wso2/docs-is/en/docs/concepts/compliance/gdpr.md

 unless there is a clear and valid legal background, processing organizations should fulfill such *forget me* requests.

-WSO2 IS provides out of a box privacy toolkit to remove all identify data from related databases and log files.
+WSO2 IS provides out-of-the-box privacy toolkit to remove all identifying data from related databases and log files.
 This toolkit can be run manually by organization administrators or can be automated so that whenever a user profile gets deleted from the system, all the related